-Third party custodian: Your assets are held in an account at a third-party custodian named Apex Clearing.
+Third party custodian: Your assets are held in an account at RBC.
 Wealthfront only has the right to issue trading instructions against your account.
 The firm cannot access your money, other than to receive the agreed upon advisory fee.
 You are the only one who can deposit into, or withdraw from your account.

-No rehypothecation: Wealthfront clients only have cash accounts (not margin accounts) at Apex Clearing.
-That means at no time can the cash or securities held in your account be loaned out or borrowed by Wealthfront or Apex.
+No rehypothecation: Wealthfront clients only have cash accounts (not margin accounts) at RBC.
+That means at no time can the cash or securities held in your account be loaned out or borrowed by Wealthfront.

 Everything in street name: Wealthfront only invests in SIPC covered securities registered in street name at the Depository Trust Company (DTC).
 That means the securities purchased on your behalf by Wealthfront are held separately from other Wealthfront assets and remain fully insured.

 For all of the services described in this review, Wealthfront charges an advisory fee of 0.25% per year.
-Your first $10,000 invested has zero management fees.
-However, they are currently offering readers of our blog an additional $5,000 managed free for a total of $15,000.
+Cash Cow Couple readers receive their first $5,000 managed free.

 Wealthfront clients incur no other fees outside of the 0.25% advisory fee.
 There are no trading commissions, custodial fees, or exit fees if you close your account.

-No fractional share investing – Betterment, M1 Finance, and Motif Investing all allow investors to utilize fractional shares, but Wealthfront does not.
-For example, Vanguard Total Stock Market Index (VTI) costs a bit more than $125 per share today.
-If you only have $100 available in your investment account, these other firms will allow you to purchase a partial share.
+No fractional share investing – Betterment and M1 Finance allow investors to utilize fractional shares, but Wealthfront does not.
+For example, if an ETF costs $125 per share today, but you only have $100 available in your investment account, these other firms will allow you to purchase a partial share.
 At Wealthfront, no investment would occur until your account balance exceeds $125.

 No customization – Wealthfront recommends a diversified set of ETFs to everyone, but no customization is allowed.
-For example, if you would rather choose a different type of real estate investment, that’s not allowed.
+For example, if you would rather choose a different type of real estate investment or trade individual stocks, that’s not allowed.
 The Wealthfront team makes very good, research-based recommendations, but you can’t replace or delete any of their chosen ETFs.

 Wealthfront Review Summary

-Wealthfront offers quality asset management and financial planning services at a very reasonable fee.
+Wealthfront offers quality asset management and financial planning services for a very reasonable fee.
 But I think Wealthfront offers even more to a select group of people:

 Young professionals and families: Wealthfront is focused on offering services and features that directly address the needs of young professionals.
-The Wealthfront 529 College Savings Plan, Stock Selling Plan, and Path (Financial Planning) are examples of unique services designed to help young families manage their finances.
+The Wealthfront 529 College Savings Plan and Wealthfront Free Financial Planning are examples of unique services designed to help young families manage their finances.